Financial Conflict of Interest Disclosure (FCOI) Process in Research

 Non-compliance includes failure to:

 - Report financial interests accurately, fully and in a timely manner, pursuant to this Policy and procedure;

 - Provide additional information as requested by University officials responsible for reviewing reports;

-- Comply fully and promptly with recommendations and decisions made by the Research Advisory Board, Executive Director of the Research Services foundation or Research Integrity Officer;
+- Comply fully and promptly with recommendations and decisions made by the Conflict of Interest Subcommittee, Conflict of Interest Subcommittee, Executive Director of the Research Services foundation or Research Integrity Officer;

 - File an annual report or update an annual report as required by this Policy;

-- Bias the design, conduct or reporting of the project results to benefit the investigator or relative; or,
+- Bias the design, conduct or reporting of the project results to benefit the investigator, member of the investigator’s household, or relative; or,

 - Take any other necessary action required by this Policy.